Wisconsin election conspiracy theorist running for governor

 State Rep. Timothy Ramthun, a conspiracy theorist who was also disciplined last month by Republican leadership over false election claims, filed paperwork with the state creating a gubernatorial campaign committee on Thursday.
 The move came after his campaign website was up briefly on Wednesday before being taken down after he was contacted by news outlets.

-My Pillow CEO Mike Lindell, also a purveyor of false claims that Trump won the 2020 election, is endorsing Ramthun in the race.
+My Pillow CEO Mike Lindell, also a purveyor of false claims that Trump won the 2020 election, is endorsing Ramthun in the race and said he will appear at a Saturday rally in Wisconsin to launch Ramthun's candidacy.

-“He’s going to win — 100%.
-It’s not even going to be close,” Ramthun told the Milwaukee Journal Sentinel.
-“We’re going to get rid of the (voting) machines.
-In Wisconsin, and nationwide, we’re going county by county.
-And when you do that, now you’re going to have elections that people get one person one vote.”
+“He's got the people's back and he’s been fighting for the election integrity,” Lindell said in an interview Thursday.
+"Wisconsin was completely devastated with the crimes of 2020 and the election."

+Lindell said Ramthun can win over Republican voters who don't believe the election was stolen because he has common sense and can be trusted.

 Ramthun attended a symposium last year in South Dakota hosted by Lindell where election conspiracy theories were discussed.
 Michael Gableman, a former Wisconsin Supreme Court justice who is leading an ongoing investigation into the 2020 election, was at the same meeting.